-As the issue of cyberattacks become prominent, attackers’ targets are increasing as many now target web applications due to the increased vulnerabilities.
+As the issue of cyberattacks becomes prominent, attackers’ targets are increasing as many now target web applications due to the increased vulnerabilities.
 The vulnerabilities arise due to weaker and sometimes lack of web authentication protocols.
 Attackers can easily attack browsers to access all web communication, and without security protocols, they may become more vulnerable.

 Web authentication protocols aim to limit browser attacks and protect web users.
 They ensure the information exchanged on the websites is free from eavesdropping and direct attack by hackers.
 If you are unaware of the authentication protocols, here are some methods to consider.